 Overlooking the Taolai River.
 It is 8 kilometers (5 miles) west from Jiayuguan City in Gansu Province.
 It is about 8 kilometers south (15 minutes by vehicle) of the Jiayu Pass Great Wall Fortress.

-Who Built It and When — The First Abutment's History
+Who Built It and When — The Western End of the Ming Great Wall's History

 The Jiayuguan Great Wall section was built by the Ming Dynasty (1368–1644) in this strategic pass that allowed access to the Gansu Corridor through which armies would pass if they attacked out of the northwest.

-The "First Ubutment" was built in 1539 by a commander named Li Han.
+The "First Pier" was built in 1539 by a commander named Li Han.
 They built it on a 56-meter (184-feet) -tall cliff by the Taolai (Beida) River canyon.

 It was originally a small watchtower shaped like a cube 14 meters (46 feet) long, 14 meters wide, and 14 meters tall.